CaptainAarav/CaptainAarav/README.md

 ## About Me

-I'm **Aarav**, a 13-year-old fullstack developer based in Bletchley, Milton Keynes, UK.
+I'm **Aarav**, a 13-year-old fullstack developer based in the UK.
 Currently in Year 9, typing away at my keyboard building projects alongside my GCSEs.

 - At the yoke of a **Piper PA-28 Cherokee**, working toward my PPL
 - Intermediate Amateur Radio Operator callsign: **M8NBO**, studying for my Full Licence